Greenbrier State Park

-Greenbrier State Park is a public recreation area located on South Mountain, 3 mi northeast of Boonsboro in Washington County, Maryland, USA.
-The state park has camping, hiking trails, and a 42 acre man-made lake.
+Greenbrier State Park is a Maryland state park located on South Mountain, 3 mi northeast of Boonsboro in Washington County, Maryland, USA.
+The park has camping, hiking trails, and a 42 acre man-made lake.
 It is managed by the Maryland Department of Natural Resources.

 History

 Greenbrier and Janes Island State Park were created in 1963.
 Between 1964 and 1978, the Maryland General Assembly authorized funding of over $2 million for land acquisition and development of Greenbrier's camping and picnic areas, beach, day-use facilities, parking areas, interpretive center, roads, and trails.

 Activities and amenities

 The park offers camping, fishing, boat launch and rentals, swimming, hiking, picnicking, mountain biking and hunting.
 The park's visitor center is open year-round, its nature center seasonally.